The search for meaning, political and otherwise.

 Less than a week ago, a bullet perforated Donald Trump’s right ear.
 If said bullet had traveled only an inch or so left, it could have pierced through the side of his skull and tore into his brain matter with devastating consequence.
 A terrifying and historic moment, indeed.
 According to video from the scene, the first bullet clipped the outer contours of his ear and his hand reflexively went up to investigate, found blood.
 As he registered more bullets were flying—a surreal experience that could only rely on instinct, as the brain would need time to catch up with reality—he collapsed to the ground for safety, as Secret Service bodies swiftly formed a circle around him.
 The entire event lasted mere minutes before the shooter was taken out and the bullets ceased.

-It’s hard to believe that any politician under such existential duress would be so trained in abject self-consciousness, so one with the abstraction of his own image, that his second or third impulse after being shot, after his initial, more uninhibited reaction to the tangible reality of being shot, would be to consider the image of being shot.
+It’s hard to believe that any politician under such existential duress would be so trained in abject self-consciousness, so one with the abstraction of his own image, that his second or third impulse after being shot, after the initial, more uninhibited reaction to the tangible reality of being shot, would be to consider the image of being shot.
 I suspect he’s not the only one of us who would hold such a proclivity.
 Perhaps the shiny global panopticon we built to keep ourselves in check has officially overridden any necessary or evolutionary biological system of self-preservation.
 Stay alive is swiftly followed by don’t look stupid while doing so.
 Failing at the latter might prove more damaging to the self.
-Because there are cameras, of course!
+Because there are cameras!

 In a simpler time, advertising merely called attention to the product and extolled its advantages.
 Now it manufactures a product of its own: the consumer, perpetually unsatisfied, restless, anxious, and bored.
 Advertising serves not so much to advertise products as to promote consumption as a way of life.